colorDL/Image-Colorization/README.md

 The use of deep learning to colorize black-and-white images has a huge potential.
 This can be attributed by the results shown is this paper.
 The findings provided in this this paper will help to future researchers to develop deep learning models for image coloration.
-The autoencoder models as well as ColorGAN model implemented in this project will help to colorize any landscape image with a superior accuracy
+The autoencoder models as well as ColorGAN model implemented in this project will help to colorize any landscape image with a superior accuracy.